December 17th, 2022 San Diego Burrowing Owls

 |

-This image was created on 20 November 2022 down by the lake near my home at Indian Lake Estates, FL.
-I used the handheld Sony FE 70-200mm f/2.8 GM OSS II lens with the Sony FE 1.4x Teleconverter (at 175mm) and The One, the Sony Alpha 1 Mirrorless Digital Camera..
-The exposure was determined via Zebras.
-ISO 5000: 1/1250 sec. at f/4 (wide open) in Manual mode.
-AWB at 8:08:15am on a cloudy dark morning.
-RawDigger showed the exposure to be dead-solid perfect.
+This image was created on Thursday 15 December 2022 down by the lake near my home at Indian Lake Estates, FL.
+Standing at the bottom of the slope down to the canal that separates the South Peninsula from the South Field, I used the handheld Sony FE 400mm f/2.8 GM OSS lens with the Sony FE 2.0x Teleconverter, and The One, the Sony Alpha 1 Mirrorless Digital Camera).
+The exposure was determined via Zebra technology with Exposure Compensation on the thumb dial.
+Shutter Priority +2-stops.
+AUTO ISO set ISO 640: 1/3200 sec. at f/5.6 (wide open).
+When evaluated in RawDigger, the raw file exposure was determined to be about 1/6 stop short of dead-solid perfect.
+AWB at 7:17:26am just before the sun came over the distant trees.

 Your browser does not support iFrame.